Research

 Microbiome-ECM interactions in IBD

 Strong associations between alterations in the gut microbiome and inflammatory bowel disease (IBD) have motivated the proposal of fecal microbiota transplants as a treatment option.
 However, the specific mechanisms through which the gut microbiome mediates the progression of IBD have not been identified.
 We hypothesize the gut microbiota drive remodeling of the intestinal extracellular matrix, a known hallmark of both ulcerative colitis and Crohn’s disease.
-Using biomaterials-based approaches, we are studying the direct and indirect impact of gut bacteria on both extracellular matrix degradation and fibrosis, and the consequences of these processes.
+Using comparative bioinformatics, functional assays, and biomaterials-based models, we are studying the direct and indirect impact of gut bacteria on intestinal extracellular matrix degradation and fibrosis.

 Gut metabolites in Aortic Valve Disease

 The gut microbiome impacts not only gut health but also other distant organs.
 For example, microbiota-dependent metabolites have been directly associated with cardiovascular diseases like atherosclerosis and abdominal aneurysms.
 Increasing evidence suggests these compounds may play a role in calcific aortic valve disease.
-We are engineering in vitro platforms to assess the impact of exposure to these metabolites on aortic valve cell behavior.
+We are engineering in vitro and ex vivo platforms to assess the impact of exposure to these metabolites on aortic valve cell behavior.
+We have uncovered that trimethyl-N-amine oxide activates valvular interstitial cells by inducing endoplasmic reticulum stress, which triggers extracellular matrix remodeling.

 Liver remodeling in leishmaniasis